 German Federal Data Atlas – the Superior Data Catalogue for the German Federal Administration

 The German Federal Administration works with exponentially growing databases on a daily basis.
-A huge amount of resources are tied up in researching, processing and collating relevant data in the fragmented administrative landscape.
+A huge amount of resources are tied up in researching, processing and collating relevant data in the diverse administrative landscape.
 In response to this challenge, the German Federal Data Atlas is creating a metadata catalogue for administrative data.

 German Federal Data Atlas: First Cross-Departmental Provision of Metadata